-The concept being that while needs differ by “climate” (with each state having diverse needs), a central government, state and federal law, and voting rights allows for a representative federal republic and state-based republics that can meet the needs of any citizen.
+The concept is that, while needs differ by “climate,” with each state having diverse needs, a central government, state and federal law and agreement on voting rights allows for a representative federal republic and state-based republics that can meet the needs of any citizen.

-Being united federally, a citizen can move from state-to-state and from region-to-region and find the environment that works best for them without needing a visa or to exchange currency.
+Being united federally, a citizen can move from state-to-state and +region-to-region and find the environment that works best for them without needing a visa or to exchange currency.
 The Union also forces us to find moderate middle ground on divisive issues.

-To think of it in a more ethereal sense, the states are like “states of mind”.
+If we think of our union in a more ethereal sense, the states are like “states of mind.”
 There are 50 frames of reference in the United States, each with sub-frames as diverse as our many towns, counties, cities, groups, companies, and climates.

-The position and needs of an urban Californian may be different than those of a rural Texan, but by coming together to ensure each others liberty, and to cooperate based on each other’s strengths and weaknesses, allows us a greater ability to thrive; the liberal acceptance and unity of diverse states is a big part of what allows for our American exceptionalism.
+The position and needs of an urban Californian may be different than those of a rural Texan.
+However, by coming together to ensure each other’s liberty, and to cooperate based on each other’s strengths and weaknesses, we allow a greater ability to thrive.
+The liberal acceptance and unity of diverse states is a big part of what allows for our American exceptionalism.

-In words, although having 50 (let alone 13) sovereign states in a Union presents as host of challenges, it also presents opportunities.
+Although having 50 (let alone 13) sovereign states in a Union presents as host of challenges, it also offers opportunities.
 Just consider this passage from Montesquieu’s Spirit of the Laws which predates the formation of the American Federal Republic (featured below).